ethanpailes/debug-here/README.md

 ## Usage

-First, you need the `debug-here` gdb wrapper installed. `xterm` does not let you pass extra arguments to the program you invoke as your shell, so `debug-here-gdb-wrapper` will arrange for `rust-gdb` to execute all the right gdb commands.
+First, you need the `debug-here` gdb wrapper installed.
+Not all terminal emulators allow you to pass extra arguments to the program you invoke as your shell, so `debug-here-gdb-wrapper` will arrange for `rust-gdb` to execute all the right gdb commands.

 ```
 cargo install debug-here-gdb-wrapper